 My work is a mix of of method development and applications.
 In methodological terms, I worry a lot about correct evaluation of methods and avoiding over-inflated measures of performance.
-I also work in scaling up methods to work on large-scale environments.
+A large fraction of my time is spent scaling up methods to work on very-large problems.

 Not-so technical version: With modern technology, namely robotic instruments, it is easy to acquire a lot of microscopic pictures.
 It is also possible to acquire large sequence datasets with the DNA of many organisms.
 I use these two families of technologies to investigate what is happening in mixed microbial communities such as the one in our guts, the microbiome.

 In order to be able to use these data, I also need to develop new computer methods (software) for these tasks.
 Thus my work is a mix of solving biological problems and tackling the software issues that stand in the way of doing so.

 - I will be in Copenhagen, Oct 24-26 teaching people how to use ngless at the Microbiome data interpretation workshop and a scientific talk on my work.